KhadeejaArshadAli/Data-Structures/README.md

  6.                                     treetraversal                                    Calculate the inorder,preorder and postorder of the given expression tree
  7. ExpressionParsor                                 Convert infix expression to postfix and evaluate it
  8. Stackusingarray                                  Adaption of all the functions of stack
+ 9. DynamicLinkedList                                Creating a dynamic linked list and printing it.